Enter your ZIP to find local pros.

 Final Thoughts

-A dual-fuel generator can give you the confidence to run longer during emergencies, while diesel generators excel in heavy-duty, long-term situations for large homes, farms, or businesses.
+A dual-fuel generator allows you to switch between gasoline and propane during emergencies, while diesel generators excel in long-runtime, high-demand situations for large homes, farms, or commercial use.

-• Your Essential Power Priorities: What must keep running during an outage?
+• Essential Power Needs: What appliances or systems must stay running during an outage?

-• Fuel Availability: Which fuel is most reliable and cost-effective in your area?
+• Fuel Availability: Which fuel type is most reliable and affordable where you live?

-• Maintenance and Ease of Use: Are you comfortable with manual operation, or do you want full automation?
+• Ease of Use: Do you want manual operation, or fully automatic backup power?

-• Budget vs. Lifespan: Are you willing to pay more upfront for longer service life?
+• Budget vs. Lifespan: Are you willing to pay more upfront for longer service life and lower hassle?

-By weighing these factors, you can confidently select a generator that not only fits your budget but also delivers the right mix of reliability, convenience, and performance, ensuring that you and your household stay safe, comfortable, and connected when the power goes out.
+By weighing these factors, you can confidently choose a generator that balances cost, reliability, and convenience, so your home stays safe, comfortable, and connected when the power goes out.

 Frequently Asked Questions About Generators